Thomas Flynn (Columban priest): Death

 On 30 October 1950, Flynn was taken from his parish in Labrador, Pangasinan, Philippines by Hukbalahap Communist guerrillas, and killed.
 He was 42 years old.
-In 2003 his remains were exhumed and interred in the family plot in Ballysheen, Co.
-Clare, In attendance at his interment were 30 Columban fathers and his sister, Sr Marie Flynn of the Medical Missionaries of Mary.
+In 2003, his remains were exhumed and interred in the family plot in Ballysheen, County Clare.
+In attendance at his interment were 30 Columban fathers and his sister, Sr Marie Flynn of the Medical Missionaries of Mary.